 What are the four types of lupus?

 - Cutaneous lupus erythematosus (also known as chronic cutaneous lupus): Cutaneous lupus was the first type of lupus to be diagnosed.
 This type affects the skin and can cause thick, red, scaly rashes on the face, neck, and scalp that can lead to scarring.
-There are three types of cutaneous lupus rashes (discoid being one of them) that we will discuss in detail below.
+There are four types of cutaneous lupus rashes (discoid being one of them) that we will discuss in detail below.

 - Drug-induced lupus erythematosus: Drug-induced lupus is a rare, almost always temporary form of lupus that can occur as a side effect of certain medications, including several drugs commonly used to treat heart disease and hypertension.
 Unusual when compared to statistics for other forms of lupus, men are more likely to develop drug-induced lupus than women.
 Drug induced lupus only occurs after long-term (months to years) daily use of a medication, and once the medication is stopped, symptoms of drug-induced lupus typically disappear completely within six months.
 Drug induced lupus does not lead to systemic lupus.